Parents react to gun scare at Jarrell Middle School as district officials ramp up security

 JARRELL, Texas — Parents of students at Jarrell Middle School (JMS) said they are worried to send their children back to school after a series of threats were made on Friday and over the weekend.

-However, JISD noted that additional threats were made to students over the weekend.
+JISD said additional threats were made to students over the weekend.
 Local law enforcement has partnered with multiple agencies in the investigation to make an arrest in connection with the threats.

-Amanda Keese and Merrissa Daniels are sisters and both have 6th graders at JMS.
-On Sunday, the sisters told KVUE they weren't notified by the district about Friday's incident, rather their children texted them to let them know what was going on.
+Amanda Keese and Merrissa Daniels are sisters and both have sixth graders at JMS.
+On Sunday, the sisters told KVUE they weren't notified by the district about Friday's incident – instead their children texted them to let them know what was going on.

 "I wasn't really even notified from the school.
 I was notified from my daughter and she wasn't responding after a while, so it made me worry.
-And, just the fact that we didn't get anything from the school was a big let down," said Daniels.
+And just the fact that we didn't get anything from the school was a big let down," Daniels said.

-Keese added, "Our kids were telling us that, you know, there was a gun that was passed on to another student.
+"Our kids were telling us that, you know, there was a gun that was passed on to another student.
 That way the other girl didn't get caught.
-They were held in the lunchroom for 20 minutes for them to escort the student that had the gun first to the office."
+They were held in the lunchroom for 20 minutes for them to escort the student that had the gun first to the office," Keese added.

 JISD said a message was sent out to parents by the school's interim principal about students and staff being placed on a "brief hold" and a potential threat:

 "It's really not a rumor.
 It's not something to play with.
 Look at all the shootings that we've had to deal with.
-I don't want this to happen to our school and to our community that we have," said Daniels.
+I don't want this to happen to our school and to our community that we have," Daniels said.

-District officials noted that any parent who decides to keep their child home from JMS on Monday will have an excused absence.
+District officials noted that any parent who decided to keep their child home from JMS on Monday would have an excused absence.

-Alex Rivera, who has a son in 6th grade, said he's not only keeping his son home Monday, but is considering other options outside of JISD.
+Alex Rivera, who has a son in sixth grade, said he's not only keeping his son home Monday but is considering other options outside of JISD.

 "It was really concerning and really breaks my heart to hear that it's happening now in our own backyard where I thought I got away from it from different neighborhoods.
-But here in our own backyard in general, now, it's become a potential risk as well," said Rivera.
+But here in our own backyard, in general, now, it's become a potential risk as well," Rivera said.

 Rivera, however, does hope the district comes up with a more permanent solution to ensure the safety of the children in the future.

 "We can say we have a cop here and, you know, respects to the PD.
 I know they're doing as best as best as they can.
-But you have so many children, so many exit points, entry points, where it does now have a concern, where one child can slip through the cracks and create another mass shooting," said Rivera.
+But you have so many children, so many exit points, entry points, where it does now have a concern, where one child can slip through the cracks and create another mass shooting," Rivera said.

 District officials made plans to bring in extra local and county officers, along with K9 units, to be at all schools in the district starting on March 27.
 The units will remain on campuses throughout the rest of the week.